 How does this work?
 Well, it’s quite simple really, you tell GoDaddy which domain name you would like and your budget.
 Once GoDaddy knows the name and budget they can then start to negotiate with the owner of the domain name.
 Your domain broker will try and get you the domain for the cheapest price within your budget and if they can negotiate within your budget, the domain will be yours.

 There are two problems with this feature and they are, you will always pay £49.99 for an attempt to obtain the domain you would like.
 The second problem is that the broker only has a maximum of thirty days to complete find the domain owner, negotiate and complete the sale.

-Transferring domains should always be an easy task for anyone, that’s why GoDaddy have an easy system for you to transfer domains.
-First you will need to unlock your domain with your current registrar.
+Transferring domains should always be an easy task for anyone, that’s why GoDaddy has an easy system for you to transfer domains.
+First, you will need to unlock your domain with your current registrar.
 Then you will need an authorization code from your current registrar to then transfer your domain.
-So it could never be any more easier.
+So it could never be any easier.